 It is, of course, the 25th anniversary of the Tienanmen Square Massacre, when the army attacked peaceful protesters in Beijing.

-An official death toll has never been released, although they range from hundreds to thousands.
+An official death toll has never been released, although estimates range from hundreds to thousands.
 Nor has there been any accounting whatsoever of the dozens who were executed following secret trials for taking part in the peaceful protests.

 (Update: Nov.
 2012 — ProPublica maps the ongoing scandal.